Sylvain-Topeza/inria-internship/README.md

 # Generalization in Diffusion Models — Reproduction and Critical Analysis

-This repository contains the full code, notebooks, results, and report for a student-led research project conducted at **Inria Mokaplan (2025)**.
+This repository archives the research internship project I conducted at **Inria (Mokaplan team), France’s National Institute for Research in Computer Science and Automation (2025)**.
 It reproduces and extends the experiments of:

 > **Zahra Kadkhodaie, Florentin Guth, Eero P. Simoncelli, Stéphane Mallat (2024)**
 > *Generalization in Diffusion Models Arises from Geometry-Adaptive Harmonic Representations*

----

 ## 📖 Overview